 where $\mathbf{X}$ and $\mathbf{Y}$ stand for input and output, respectively. $\mathbf{W}_{\mathrm{up}}$ and $\mathbf{W}_{\mathrm{down}}$ represent different MLP layers containing artificial neurons.
 The vanilla transformer uses ReLU as the activation function \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, i.e., $\mathrm{max}(x,0)$.
 In Figure \ref{fig:f3} (b) and (c), ReLU outputs zero value means two aspects: the neuron in $\mathbf{W}_{\mathrm{up}}$ is inhibited and stripped from the whole neural network; the weight in $\mathbf{W}_{\mathrm{down}}$ that accepts the zero value is inhibited.

-\paragraph{Counting inhibited neurons in MLPs with ReLU variants.} Despite the success of ReLU, recent works find that making a ReLU-like non-linearity to output negative values can result in an increase of training speed \cite{DBLP:journals/corr/ClevertUH15,hendrycks2016gaussian}.
+\paragraph{Counting activated neurons in MLPs with ReLU variants.} Despite the success of ReLU, recent works find that making a ReLU-like non-linearity to output negative values can increase training speed \cite{DBLP:journals/corr/ClevertUH15,hendrycks2016gaussian}.
 Hence, as shown in Table \ref{app tab: activation functions}, these variants of ReLU become popular among LLMs.
 We draw ReLU, GELU and SiLU in Figure \ref{fig:f3} (a).
-We see, despite both GELU and SiLU perform as a smooth ReLU, they remain the basic character, i.e., saturating to zero at negative input values and protecting positive input values.
-In other words, these ReLU variants significantly \textit{reduce} the absolute value of any negative input to a level that is close to or equal to zero.
-As a result, some neurons and weights inhibited as before.
+We see that despite both GELU and SiLU performing as smooth ReLU, they retain their basic character, i.e., saturating to zero at negative input values and protecting positive input values.
+In other words, these ReLU variants significantly reduce the absolute value of any negative input to a level that is close to or equal to zero.
+As a result, some neurons and weights are inhibited as before.
 This motivates us to make statistics of activated neurons in MLPs with ReLU variants by \textit{counting the output values of the activation function that are greater than zero}.

 Other works combine GELU and SiLU with the gated linear units \cite{DBLP:journals/corr/abs-2002-05202} like this:

 where $\odot$ is the element-wise product and a new matrix $V_{\mathrm{up}}$ is introduced to perform the gate.
 If we transform the formula into this: